Lumavate-Team/documentation/PROPERTIES.rst

     'value2': 'Display Value Too'
   }

-**Numeric**
+Numeric
+^^^^^^^

-Numeric properties can be represented as a decimal, however also give the option to set a min & max range.
+Numeric allows studio user to enter numeric values.
+Numeric properties can be represented as a decimal and a min & max range can be set.

 .. code-block:: javascript